AndrewVonStieglitz/HermitScript/index.md

-# BigSection
+# My Conversation

-## SmallSection
+## Introduction

-Ruth: Hello, how are you? <Shake,10,10> <Set,Apples,5>
-Eve: I'm fine, thanks.
-And you? <Name,Andrew Von Stieglitz,23,Australia> <Set,Apples,3>
+Ruth: Hey there, how's it going? <Set,Mood,Neutral> <Shake,5,5>
+Eve: Pretty good, thanks for asking.
+How about you? <Set,Mood,Good> <Name,Michael Smith,35,USA>

-- I'm doing great > Great
+- I'm feeling great today > Great
-- I'm doing good > Good
+- I'm feeling alright > Alright
-- I'm doing bad > Bad
+- I'm not feeling too good > NotGood

 ## Great

-Eve: That's great!
+Eve: That's fantastic to hear! <Jump, End>
-Ruth: I know, right?

-## Good
+## Alright

-Eve: Cool!
+Eve: Well, at least it's not a bad day, right? <Wait, 3>
+Ruth: Yeah, it could be worse.

+- Yeah, it could be worse > Continue
+- Actually, it's been a tough day > NotGood

-## Bad
+## NotGood

+Eve: Oh no, what's been going on? <Wait, 2>
+Ruth: I've just been feeling a bit overwhelmed with work and personal stuff.

-Eve: Damn, want to talk about it?
+- Thanks for asking, but I don't want to talk about it > End
-Ruth: No, I'm fine.
-Eve: Alright, but if you need to talk, I'm here for you.
-Ruth: Thanks, I know.

-# BigSection2

-## SmallSection

-Ruth: Hello, how are you? <Shake,10,10> <Set,Apples,5>
-Eve: I'm fine, thanks.
-And you? <Name,Andrew Von Stieglitz,23,Australia> <Set,Apples,3>

-- I'm doing great > Great
-- I'm doing good > Good
+- Actually, it would be good to talk about it > Talk

+## Talk

+Eve: I'm sorry to hear that.
+Is there anything I can do to help? <Wait, 2>
+Ruth: No, I think I just need to take some time for myself and recharge.

-- I'm doing bad > Bad
+- Okay, take care > End
+- Want to grab a coffee and chat? > Coffee

-## Great
+## Coffee

-Eve: That's great!
-Ruth: I know, right?
+Eve: Okay, let's go. <Set,Location,CoffeeShop> <Jump, End>

-## Good
+## End

+Eve: Well, it was nice talking to you. <Wait, 2>
+Ruth: Yeah, you too. <Wait, 2>
-Eve: Cool!
+Eve: Bye! <Wait, 2>

-## Bad

-Eve: Damn, want to talk about it?
-Ruth: No, I'm fine.
-Eve: Alright, but if you need to talk, I'm here for you.
-Ruth: Thanks, I know.